Annotation Appearance in Blazor Diagram Component

 NOTE

-Refer to Constraints to learn about how to enable or disable the annotation constraints.
+Refer to Constraints to learn more about how to enable or disable the annotation constraints.

-The following code illustrates how to define a template for a node’s annotation.
-Similarly, you can define templates for connectors.
+The following code illustrates how to define a template for both a node’s and a connector’s annotation.

 @using Syncfusion.Blazor.Diagram